The 2022 Season

 Like us on Facebook

-Larry Axelrod has taught at the Music Center of the North Shore (now Music Institute of Chicago), different Elderhostel venues and Renasan, Ghost Ranch Santa Fe, and Columbia College in Chicago.
+Larry Axelrod has taught at different Elderhostel venues, The Newberry Library, Ghost Ranch Santa Fe, and Columbia College in Chicago.
 Larry is a composer, pianist and conductor, whose musical activities have taken him around the United States, Europe, Australia and New Zealand.
-As a composer, Mr. Axelrod has had works done by The Chicago Composers Orchestra, Palomar, CUBE Contemorary Chamber Ensemble, Pinotage, The Lincoln Trio, The Duo Ahlert/Schwab, the Ensemble JungeMusik Berlin and his compositions have been performed on composers’ festival concerts around the United States.
-He has several recordings, including the Brandenburg Fantasias and The Heart Revived on Innova.
+As a composer, Mr. Axelrod has had works done by Nois Saxophone Quartet, London Sylvan Ensemble, The Chicago Composers Orchestra, The Lincoln Trio, His compositions have been performed on composers’ festival concerts around the United States.

 About the Class